 Scan Profile Strategy

-Once agents are deployed to all necessary assets, you can create scan profiles and tie them to existing agent groups.
-A few scan strategies are described below.
+Once you deploy agents to all necessary assets, you can create scan profiles and tie them to existing agent groups.
+The section below describes a few scan strategies.

 Operating System Scan strategy